-The inaugural Vélo Birmingham took place on 24th September 2017 and was embraced by communities and businesses right along the route.
-Below are a couple of case studies that showcase how local residents got behind the event and made it a great day for everyone involved.
+The inaugural Vélo Birmingham took place on 24th September 2017 and has been embraced by communities and businesses right along the route in each year since.
+Below are a couple of case studies that showcase how local residents have got behind the event and made it a great day for everyone involved.

 If you would like your local community, village, club or business to be a part of Vélo Birmingham & Midlands, check out our Get Involved page with details on our Community Celebration Programme, as well as tips and ideas to help bring your idea to life.

 If you have any questions on getting involved please contact us on email@example.com, and put “Get Involved” in the subject line.

 The town of Bewdley encapsulated the local involvement and support perfectly thanks to the successful organisation of the Bewdley Bike Festival.
 Local businesses and children got involved decorating bikes which were dotted all over the village to welcome the riders, and hundreds of people turned out in force to cheer on the participants.
 We worked together with the local Parish Council to make their ideas come to life, advising on bike placement and how their ideas could be incorporated into the event.

 We provided stewards and barriers along the route to ensure the safety of spectators, and help people cross the roads during the event.
 To help with transport to and from the route for the community, we worked together on planning a park and ride throughout the day.
 With so many locals coming out for the event, and a number of participants stopping, this proved to be a positive for businesses, increasing their takings and footfall.